 The study performed was also specific on nutrient timing and genetics, so perhaps we shouldn’t be that hard on those who fought against just eating healthy.
 What is great about gelatin is that you can add juices to it and, while most of the nutrients are lost in the mix, some athletes have found that tart cherry and other healthy juices make great-tasting desserts.

 To me, gelatin is a low-calorie option that seems to have enough science behind it to try, but I wouldn’t hedge all my bets just yet.
-Again, the supplements for running faster are little early in my opinion, and we need more studies to be really sure it does the trick.
+Again, the supplements for running faster are a little early in my opinion, and we need more studies to be really sure it does the trick.

 Blood testing for magnesium won’t be a clear indication of adequate levels of magnesium because the body can recycle the bioactive element from the bones.
 Maintaining serum magnesium, even RBC magnesium, is not evidence to say that an athlete’s diet is rich in that nutrient.